 Website Builders are More Expensive

-Most business owners are completely unfamiliar with digital marketing, so they consider a low front-end cost of these website builders an “advantage”.
-After all, a custom built website on my favorite platform, WordPress, will set you back $2,500 – $3500 as a one-time cost.
+Most business owners are completely unfamiliar with website best practices, economics and long term value, so they consider a low front-end cost of these website builders an “advantage”.
+After all, a custom built website on my favorite platform, WordPress, will set you back $2,500 – $3500 as a one-time cost plus monthly hosting and maintenance costs.

 Any cheaper than that, and you’re wasting money on something you’ll need to replace when you get serious about your business.